Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Important

-Due to the known issue 53831, do not use the below procedure on clusters that have already undergone a major or patch cluster update at least once.
+Before MOSK 25.2, due to the known issue 53831, do not use the below procedure in clusters that have undergone at least one major or patch cluster update.

-Restoration of Tungsten Fabric and OpenSDN database from a backup may lead to missing default configuration objects such as default IPAM, global configuration settings, and so on.
-This may result in critical components such as tf-config and tf-config-db to enter a crash loop, which renders the Dashboard service (OpenStack Horizon) and other services non-functional and impacts workloads.
+Restoration of Tungsten Fabric database from a backup may lead to missing default configuration objects such as default IPAM, global configuration settings, and so on.
+This may result in critical components such as tf-config and tf-config-db to repeatedly crash, which renders the Dashboard service (OpenStack Horizon) and other services non-functional and impacts workloads.

 MOSK enables you to perform the automatic TF data backup using the tf-dbbackup-job cron job.
 Also, you can configure a remote NFS storage for TF data backups.
 For configuration details, refer to the Tungsten Fabric database section in Reference Architecture.